Calm Your Nervous System

-Look people in the eye when they talk, and be ready to laugh when they give you something — anything — to laugh about.
+When we look people in the eye, we can be ready to laugh when they give you something — anything — to laugh about.
 Your brain will thank you — and they might, too.

 Making people feel good is a healing practice, as well, and there are few better ways to do so than being a willing laugher.

 Brain fog can make attentive listening difficult to achieve.
 A little half-smile can help provide you a calm, resting space –even if you’re not able to catch all the words being spoken.

-Telling the truth is often hard because we don’t know what’s going on in our hearts — and when we do, we don’t have the words to express it.
+Most often, we don’t know what’s going on in our hearts — and even when we do, we might not have the words to express it.